 Born on this date in in 1956 was Gary Redus, who played five years for the Pittsburgh Pirates, including all three NL East pennant winning seasons in the early 90’s.
 Redus got his career off to an amazing start, hitting .462 in 68 games with Billings of the Pioneer League in 1978 after being drafted by the Reds in the 15th round of the amateur draft that year.
 Despite that quick start it still took him four more full seasons to make the majors.
 Redus hit 17 homers and scored 90 runs in 1983, finishing 4th in the Rookie of the Year voting.
 That would be his best overall season prior to joining the Pirates in a 1988 mid-season trade with the Chicago White Sox in exchange for Mike Diaz, who played just 40 more major league games after the trade.

 Redus was a key utility player with the Pirates during their three playoff runs, he played all three outfield positions and first base but never had more than 279 AB’s in a season.
 Redus provided the team with speed besides his versatility.
 He stole 69 bases while with the Pirates and 322 total in his career.
-He struggled in the 1991 playoffs hitting just .158(3-19) but came back the next year to hit .438 with 4 runs scored and 3 RBI’s.
+He struggled in the 1991 playoffs hitting just .158(3-19) but came back the next year to hit .438 with four runs scored and three RBIs.
 In his five seasons in Pittsburgh he batted .255 with 96 RBI’s in 398 games.
-After his playing days, he took up coaching, including seven years in the Pirates minor league system starting in 2001.
+After his playing days, he took up coaching, including seven years in the Pirates minor league system, starting in 2001.

 Finally, born on this date in 1907 was starting pitcher Larry French, who pitched for the Pirates from 1929-34.
 He pitched three years in the minors prior to signing with the Pirates and he had a losing record plus a high 4.65 ERA.
 He started in the bullpen in 1929 but the Pirates let him get his first pro start on May 7th and he threw a 10 inning complete game 3-2 win over the Giants.
 He also pitched complete game wins in his next two starts although it took exactly three months for him to pick up his fourth career win.
 He finished his rookie season 7-5 4.90 in 30 games, 13 as a starter.
 The 1930 season was one of the biggest years for offense in baseball and French posted a 17-18 4.36 record.
 The ERA might sound high but teammates Ray Kramer 20-12 5.02 and Erv Brame 17-8 4.70 obviously got much more run support than French, who actually led the NL in losses that year.